 2017: Nevada ratified ERA.

-2018: Illinois ratified ERA on May 30th.
+2018: Illinois ratified ERA on May 30th, making it the 37th state!

+2020: Virginia ratified ERA on January 27th, becoming the 38th state to do so, thereby meeting the constitutionally-required threshold for becoming a Constitutional amendment.
 However, in light of questions about the amount of time elapsed between the original proposal and final state ratification, the Archivist of the US refused to record and certify Virginia’s ratification and publish the ERA as the 28th Amendment to the US Constitution.
 Shortly thereafter, Illinois, Nevada and Virginia filed suit to compel the US Archivist to certify and publish the ERA.

 2022: Illinois Attorney General Kwame Raoul, along with attorneys general from Nevada and Virginia, filed a brief on Jan 3, 2022 with the US Court of Appeals for the District of Columbia.
 The brief appeals the decision of a lower court judge last March to dismiss their lawsuit to compel certification of the ERA.
+On January 10, LWVIL joined more than 20 organizations from Illinois, Nevada and Virginia in a supporting amicus curiae (friend of the court) brief in support of the case.
+Eleven other supporting briefs were filed the same day, representing more than one hundred corporations, constitutional scholars, and coalitions.

 1973: 8 more states ratified ERA.
 These were Connecticut, Minnesota, New Mexico, Oregon, South Dakota, Vermont, Washington, and Wyoming.